forax/java-guide/guide/chapter02-methods.md

 then its parameters
 The first parameter named `this` is a special keyword indicating the value before the `.`
-The keyword 'return' indicate how the return value is evaluated
+The keyword `return` indicates the return value of the method.
 ```java
 record Rectangle(int width, int height) {
   boolean hasTheSameHeight(Rectangle this, Rectangle rectangle) {